MatthewBrannon/DOP-C02_Notes/Domain III - Resilient Cloud Solutions/Lambda.md

 - **Layers** – Lambda layers are a distribution mechanism for libraries, custom runtimes, and other function dependencies.
 Layers let you manage your in-development function code independently from the unchanging code and resources that it uses.
 - **Event source** – an AWS service or a custom service that triggers your function and executes its logic.
 - **Downstream resources** – an AWS service that your Lambda function calls once it is triggered.
-- **Log streams** – While Lambda automatically monitors your function invocations and reports metrics to CloudWatch, you can annotate your function code with custom logging statements that allow you to analyze the execution flow and performance of your Lambda function.
+- **Log streams** – While Lambda automatically monitors your function invocations and reports metrics to [[CloudWatch]], you can annotate your function code with custom logging statements that allow you to analyze the execution flow and performance of your Lambda function.
 - AWS Serverless Application Model

 ## **Lambda Functions**

-- You can upload your application code as a ZIP file or a container image hosted on [Amazon Elastic Container Registry (Amazon ECR)](https://tutorialsdojo.com/amazon-elastic-container-registry-amazon-ecr/).
+- You can upload your application code as a ZIP file or a container image hosted on Amazon [[ECR]].
 - To create a Lambda function, you first package your code and dependencies in a deployment package.
 Then, you upload the deployment package to create your Lambda function.
-- After your Lambda function is in production, Lambda automatically monitors functions on your behalf, reporting metrics through [Amazon CloudWatch](https://tutorialsdojo.com/amazon-cloudwatch/).
+- After your Lambda function is in production, Lambda automatically monitors functions on your behalf, reporting metrics through Amazon [[CloudWatch]].
 - Conﬁgure **basic function** **settings,** including the description, memory usage, storage (**512MB – 10GB**), execution timeout (**15 minutes max**), and the role that the function will use to execute your code.
 - **Environment variables** are always encrypted at rest and can be encrypted in transit as well.
 - **Versions** – a snapshot of your function’s state at a given time.
 When you publish a new version, a **:version-number** is appended to your function’s ARN: